raesene/container-security-site/defenders/kubernetes_security_architecture_considerations.md

 ## RBAC

-- There are various RBAC rights that can allow for Privilege escalation
+- There are various RBAC rights that can allow for Privilege escalation (there's a Kubernetes Docs page on this with more information [here](https://kubernetes.io/docs/concepts/security/rbac-good-practices/#privilege-escalation-risks))
   - GET or LIST on secrets at a cluster level (or possibly at a namespace level) will allow for privesc via service account secrets.
 N.B.
 LIST on its own will do this.
   - Access to ESCALATE, IMPERSONATE or BIND as RBAC verbs can allow privilege escalation.
 - The `system:masters` group is **hard-coded** into the API server and provides cluster-admin rights to the cluster.